KK-Harjeeth/Flick-GPT/README.md

     - update profile API

 ### `BUG FIX` : if the user is not logged in redirect `/browse` to `login page` and vice-versa
+- unsubscribed to `onAuthStateChanged` callback
 - # TMDB API :
     - fetch movies from `TMDB`
+    - Go to TMDB API website and `login`
+    - get an access token by registering to an `TMDB API`
+    - get data from TMDB now playing movies list API
+- creating `movieSlice`
+- created `useNowPlayingMovies` custom hook
+- added background video using `TMDB videos API`, `Youtube Embed Code` and enabled autoplay and mute